-As it is commonly known, the English Dark Mild or Dark Mild began life as a descriptor of beer and not a style.
-While stouts were a reference to strong aged beer, brewers used dark mild to refer to young beer that was not aged.
 Today, Dark Milds are associated with low alcohol beer that carry a light bitterness.
-Historically, Dark Milds had a much higher alcohol percentage hovering around 7%, and were much lighter in colour than the modern mild that is quite dark.
-Dark mild saw a decline in popularity due to Britain’s changing tastes, with more and more customers gravitating toward the modern Bitter (ESB).
+Historically, this style of beer had much higher alcohol percentage hovering around 7%, and were much lighter in colour than the modern mild that is quite dark.
+It saw a decline in popularity due to Britain’s changing tastes, with more and more customers gravitating toward the modern Bitter (ESB).
 While this was happening, outside forces were forcing brewers to change how Dark Mild was brewed.
 Barley shortages during the war forced brewers to make lower alcohol versions.

 There has been a slight resurgence of Dark Mild in modern years, with CAMRA pushing world wide for more traditional beer.
 Craft breweries have also created more interest bringing new life to forgotten styles.